Similes — Definition and Examples

 Many poets use similes to add imagery and depth without increasing length.

-Another example is found in "A Red, Red Rose" by Robert Burns.
+Another example is in "A Red, Red Rose" by Robert Burns.
 The line "O my Luve is like a read, red rose" is an obvious simile comparing his love to a red rose.

 Simile and metaphors are similar.
 A metaphor is a literary device authors use either to make a direct comparison between two objects, ideas, or actions or to imply a similarity between the two.
 While a simile also provides a comparison, it uses the words "like" or "as."